 - 2. REDUCTIONS IN PRIVATE PARKING REQUIREMENTS.
 The following measures qualify for reductions in the automobile parking requirements in Table 3.3, in negotiation with the City: - Use-specific parking study.
-A use-specific parking study may be completed to support lower parking requirements for non-residential development within the Plan Area. - Shared parking.
+A usespecific parking study may be completed to support lower parking requirements for development within the Plan Area.
+Parking studies may be completed using recognized data sources such as Greentrip Connect, or other locally applicable data sources. - Shared parking.
 Adjacent land uses with different peak periods that share parking may qualify for reduced parking requirements. - Car share parking.
 One or more spaces may be dedicated to a car-share organization for a one-to-one reduction in minimum automobile parking requirements. - Bike Share.
 If a bike share program is implemented within the Plan Area, the provision of on-site bike share spaces may be used to support lower parking requirements. - CalGreen electric vehicle infrastructure requirements.
 Development projects that meet CalGreen Title 24 infrastructure